How to Perform a Comprehensive Display Audit

 Backlight Bleed vs. IPS Glow: The Critical Distinction

-Many users confuse backlight bleed with IPS glow, but they're fundamentally different phenomena with different warranty implications.
-Backlight bleed is a manufacturing defect caused by uneven pressure on the LCD panel or poor bezel assembly.
-It appears as bright spots or halos around the screen edges and remains constant regardless of viewing angle.
+Many users confuse backlight bleed with IPS glow, but they are fundamentally different phenomena with different warranty implications.
+Backlight bleed is a manufacturing defect caused by uneven pressure on the LCD panel or poor bezel assembly; it appears as bright spots or halos around the screen edges and remains constant regardless of viewing angle.
+IPS glow is an inherent characteristic of IPS technology caused by light scattering through the liquid crystal layer; it appears as a whitish glow in the corners on dark content and changes intensity with viewing angle.
+IPS glow is not a defect — it is a trade-off for IPS panels' superior color accuracy.
+The wizard helps you tell them apart: if the issue disappears when you shift your viewing position, it is IPS glow (not covered by warranty); if it stays constant, it is backlight bleed (potentially covered if severe enough).

 Side-by-side comparison showing backlight bleed on the left with consistent bright spots at edges, and IPS glow on the right with angle-dependent corner whitening